markwragg/markwragg.github.io/drafts/AzCostTools.md

 ### Storage costs

 I plan to continue to expand AzCostTools with other useful cost-related functionality, hence the slightly generic name.
 One such expansion is to start to dig into the cost of Storage.
-Returning to my original tongue-in-cheek premise, I think it's not outrageous to think of cloud storage as like the gateway drug of cloud computing.
-It can be incredibly cheap, and as such easy to ignore.
-But sometimes cloud costs can be death by a thousand cuts, and over time you can end up with hundreds of small storage accounts littered through your subscriptions that individually aren't expensive, but still represent a waste.
+Returning to my original tongue-in-cheek premise, I think it's not outrageous to think of cloud storage as like the gateway drug of cloud computing, because it is incredibly cheap.
+But sometimes cloud costs can be death by a thousand cuts, and over time you can end up with hundreds of small storage accounts littered through your subscriptions that individually aren't expensive, but still represent a waste that cumulatively can become significant.

 To help you understand your storage costs specifically, you can execute: